raspberrypi/documentation/troubleshooting/camera.md

 Although the camera has been enabled, the software has not been able to find one connected to the Raspberry Pi.
 This can be cause by a number of things, but the usual reason is the camera has not been connected correctly.

-Check both ends of the camera cable to ensure they are the right way rounbd and correct installed.
-Also, check the small connected on the PCB that connects to the camera module itself.
+Turn the power off, then check both ends of the camera cable to ensure they are the right way round and correct installed.
+Also, check the small connector on the PCB that connects to the camera module itself.
 Sometimes these can come loose.
-You can lever it up, then re-seat it, with a slight click.
+You can lever it up with your fingernail, then re-seat it, it should click in to place.

 ## Images are blurred!